-For example: before January 2012 schools were inspected under a specific set of rules and regulations.
-In January 2012 Ofsted introduced a new “tougher” framework.
+For example: Before January 2012 schools were inspected under a specific set of rules and regulations.
+In January 2012 Ofsted introduced a new framework.
 The framework was updated again in September 2012.
 The common inspection framework was introduced in September 2015.
 A similar change took place for Children’s Centres in April 2013.

 We wanted Watchsted to present a different view.
 One that only looks at the latest inspection frameworks for schools, children’s centres and Early Years Providers.

 We update our inspection statistics every night so that you can benefit from all the latest information.
-Isn't that better than looking at data that can be months behind?

 Who made Watchsted?